 WHAT IS HACK THE GAP?

 Who we are

-Hack the Gap was started by Jenna Pederson and Kristen Womack to demonstrate that the women-in-tech problem isn’t exclusively a pipeline problem.
+Hack the Gap was started by Kristen Womack and Jenna Pederson to demonstrate that the women-in-tech problem isn’t exclusively a pipeline problem.
 We were leading the Twin Cities Geekettes and saw a strong community of technical women ready to work, build, collaborate and shine.
 Hack the Gap was a natural next step for elevating the amazing local community of technical women in Minnesota.

 Instead of being on a team where there is only one or two women--or maybe where you are the only woman on the team--we envisioned a weekend where all of the women in the community could come together and hack together.
 We wanted to create a space where they would come to build, connect, inspire and be inspired by each other.

 But we have bigger ambitions than just closing the gender gap.
 We see a lot of gaps where privilege exists.
 We focus on breaking down barriers to amplify the voices and talents of people in under-served minority communities.

 Kristen is an award-winning product leader, team builder, and technology consultant in Minneapolis.
-She is co-founder of Hello Mom, co-founder of Hack the Gap, an advisor to the Everyday Miracles board of directors and the founder and principal of Night Sky Web Co.
-Previously, she was the head of the API Developer Program at Best Buy, the Director of Product at LeadPages, co-organizer of Product Tank Twin Cities, Co-ambassador of the Twin Cities Geekettes, and a founding board member of Mpls MadWomen.
+She is co-founder of Hello Mom, maker of Mina, co-founder of Hack the Gap, an advisor to the Everyday Miracles board of directors.
 She is a sought-after writer and speaker on issues ranging from API development to team management, and is a passionate advocate for diversity and inclusion in the tech world.